 - Burn fuel that produces carbon monoxide outside.

-- Keep all fuel far away from your kids.
+- Keep any emergency fuel far away from your kids.

-In a disaster, a fuel supply shortage will be inevitable so it’s important to stock up on emergency fuels.
-Keep various types on hand so that when one doesn’t work, you’ll still have other fuel sources as backups.
+In a disaster, a fuel supply shortage will be inevitable, so it’s important to stock up on emergency fuel.
+Keep various types for backup just in case one doesn’t work.

-It’s also important to know the proper ways to store your emergency fuels.
-These are flammable substances, so you need to take precautions when you store and handle them.
+It’s also essential to know the proper ways to store your emergency fuel.
+Since they are flammable substances, be cautious when you store and handle them.

-When SHTF, you don’t wanna be part of the horde scrambling for a dwindling supply of fuel.
-You wanna be the one who’s got an emergency stash ready for any scenario, so start stocking up ASAP.
+When SHTF, you don’t want to be part of the horde scrambling for a dwindling supply of fuel.
+You want to be the one who’s got a stash of emergency fuel ready for any scenario, so start stocking up ASAP.